 The 2-year, 5-year and 100-year post-development uncontrolled peak flows were calculated using Rational Method and were estimated to be 28.40 L/sec, 38.528 L/sec and 78.547 L/sec respectively, also summarized in Table 7-3 below.
 Area number S01 to S08 will discharge to Meadowbrook Road and will be controlled to 5-year predevelopment levels as noted in section 7.3 above.
 Drainage area S09 represents the southern portion of the subject property draining towards the neighboring property on the south.
-Drainage area S10 represents Carleton Condo property to the east that was discharging towards the subject property in the pre-development conditions.
+Drainage area S10 and S11 represent the external areas (Carleton Condo property to the east and City ROW) that were discharging towards the subject property in the pre-development conditions.
 In the post-development conditions, drainage separation will be achieved by a concrete toe wall between the two properties at the east property line of the subject property.
+This will done such that the existing grades outside the subject property are undisturbed.
 Refer to the Civil drawings included in Appendix F for further details.
-Post-development discharge rates from areas S09 and S10 will be uncontrolled.
+Post-development discharge rates from areas S09, S10 and S11 will be uncontrolled.
 Detailed calculations are provided in Table D5 of Appendix D.